behan101/Threat-Hunt-Cargo-Hold/README.md

 <img width="1558" height="397" alt="image" src="https://github.com/user-attachments/assets/32e20007-5f59-46d0-b5ce-c22fd74fa1a0" />

 Modifications to file system attributes were done with the intent to hide the staging directory from users and security tools.
-The staging path `C:\Windows\Logs\CBS` was created and modified to organize tools and stolen data before exiltration.
+The staging path `C:\Windows\Logs\CBS` was created and modified to organize tools and stolen data before exfiltration.
 This directory path is directly linked to the IoC (Indicators of Compromise).

 <img width="1877" height="538" alt="image" src="https://github.com/user-attachments/assets/c788caaf-38fd-4a27-8e2e-6eda6d9ddf54" />